adzcai/rlbook/_sources/index.md

 {ref}`contextual_bandits` extends the multi-armed bandit setting with some observed state.

-{ref}`background` contains an overview of selected background mathematical content.
+{ref}`background` contains an overview of selected background mathematical content and programming content.

 <!--
 | Chapter | States | Actions | Rewards (or costs) |